This event was originally scheduled for March 10, 2021.

 At this Science on Tap we’ll hear from biologist, author, and environmental advocate Dr. Wenfei Tong as she explores all the stages of bird family life, from courtship and nest-building to protecting eggs and raising chicks.
 She will go through some of the stories included in her book Bird Love and will share some of her stunning photography.
 Join us for a celebration of the global diversity of avian reproductive strategies.

 Watch a video of Dr. Tong’s presentation on her other book Understanding Bird Behavior: A Guide to What Birds Do & Why at Science on Tap in September, 2020.

-Buy both Bird Love and/or Understanding Bird Behavior directly from Princeton Press and get 30% off!
+Buy Bird Love or Understanding Bird Behavior (or both!) directly from Princeton Press and get 30% off!

 Use Coupon Code: WTONG

 8:30 pm Pacific

 Available Food & DrinkGrab an (adult) beverage of your choice and join us!